20 IRA Mistakes to Avoid

 From contributions to conversions to distributions, don't fall into these traps.

 For a vehicle with an annual contribution limit of just $5,500 ($6,500 for those over 50), investors sure have a lot riding on IRAs.
-Assets across all IRA accounts topped more than $7.3 trillion dollars during the third quarter of 2014, making the vehicle the top receptacle for retirement assets in the U.S., according to data from the Investment Company Institute.
+Assets across all IRA accounts topped $7.4 trillion dollars in 2014, making the vehicle the top receptacle for retirement assets in the U.S., according to data from the Investment Company Institute.
 In addition to direct annual contributions, much of the money in IRAs is there because it has been rolled over from company retirement plans of former employers.

 Here are 20 mistakes that investors can make with IRAs, as well as some tips on how to avoid them.